drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 # Batch Convert ISO to XISO

 A GUI application for **extract-xiso** that provides a simple Windows WPF interface for batch converting Xbox ISO files to the optimized XISO format and testing their integrity.
 This application supports both **Xbox 360 ISOs** and **original Xbox ISOs**.
-It also supports extracting and converting ISO files contained within ZIP, 7Z, and RAR archives using `7z.exe`.
+It also supports extracting and converting ISO files contained within ZIP, 7Z, and RAR archives using the SevenZipExtractor library.

 ⭐ **If you find this tool useful, please give us a Star on GitHub!** ⭐